mlevatich/Introduction-To-SuperCollider/README.md

 )
 ```

 Variables are not strongly typed in SuperCollider, so there's no need to specify a type.
-Within the parenthesis, you can do all the normal things you'd expect from a variable.
+Within the parentheses, you can do all the normal things you'd expect from a variable.
 This 'var' kind of variable is more restrictive than it appears, however.
 For example, executing these two lines one after another throws an error:

 ```
 var myVariable = 5;